Keeping your flat nosed friend cool28 September 2022

 Try to keep these journeys to an absolute bare minimum, at cooler times of the early morning or night, and only if really required.

 Always ensure your dog has plenty of access to water.
-Keep bowls in different parts of the house, offer ice cubes and even frozen treats can be a nice enrichment activity when you’re actively trying to keep them cool.
+Keep bowls in different parts of the house, offer ice cubes (make sure the size is small for dog's who have potential to eat too fast and choke) and even frozen treats can be a nice enrichment activity when you’re actively trying to keep them cool.

 Be mindful of your dog’s weight.
-It’s important to keep all dogs within a healthy weight bracket, but even more so for our squishy faced friends.
-The more weight they carry, the more they struggle with movement and the hotter they are.
+It’s important to keep all dogs within a healthy weight bracket, but even more so for our squishy faced friend.
 As these breeds already have difficulty with their breathing and temperature regulation, keeping them at a lean healthy weight will go a long way to help manage their temperature during the hotter months.

 What to do if your dog gets overheated?

-- Remove your pet from the heat into a cool well-ventilated environment, a fan is always beneficial.
+- Remove your pet from the heat into a cool well-ventilated environment.

 - Avoid stressing your pet, keep your pet calm with a soothing tone of voice and give them cool but not freezing water to drink.